top of page

 Along with their coach, Mr. Gerald Beare, a team from the Griffith High School came over to Leeton on Wednesday afternoon and played a team of juniors on the Associated Ground.

 They were privileged to hear a few words of advice from Mr. Dave McNamara, holder of the world's champion place kick, and a noted Aussie Rules player.
-He told the boys to keep their places, but that good advice fell by the way-side when the game commenced, as the players hunted the ball in herds of half dozens.
-Nevertheless it was a most enjoyable game, umpired by Mr. Lionel Hastie, and resulted in a win for Leeton by 24 points to 20 points.
+He told the boys to keep their places, but that good advice fell by the wayside when the game commenced, as the players hunted the ball in herds of half dozens.
+Nevertheless, it was a most enjoyable game, umpired by Mr. Lionel Hastie, and resulted in a win for Leeton by 24 points to 20 points.
 Having scored that surprise victory, the Leeton juniors are now keen on going to Griffith to return the match and also feel hopeful of winning the Asmus and Co. cup.
 Look out!
 Whitton.

-(Murrumbridgee Irrigator - Friday July 28, 1933)
+Source - Murrumbridgee Irrigator - Fri July 28, 1933.

 MELBOURNE v RIVERINA - EXCELLENT EXHIBITION

 The visit of the Melbourne Australian Rules Football team to Narrandera to play the Riverina team whs a great success, says the Wagga "Advertiser", and will do much to once more make the national code popular in Riverina.
 The playing area on the Narrandera Park was in excellent condition and the weather was perfect.
-There was a large attendance and the gate takings were £125.
+There was a large attendance, and the gate takings were £125.

 Mr. W. Lowe, of the Wagga Umpires League was central umpire.